Despite all the fun storylines, the Seahawks’ win starts and stops with another incredible Russell Wilson performance

 By night’s end.
 Wilson was 21-of-28 passing for 288 yards with five touchdowns and one interception.
 Five different players caught the ball in the end zone, and the pick was due to tight end Greg Olsen dropping a perfectly thrown ball.

-There were three deep throws for TDs, as New England’s heralded back end looked dumbfounded as to how to defend them.
+There were two deep throws for TDs, as New England’s heralded back end looked dumbfounded as to how to defend them.
 Patriots coach Bill Belichick usually has a masterplan for his defense, but that was no match for Wilson’s masterpiece.

 “Against a really, really difficult defense to deal with, that they have historically been really a problem, Russ had a terrific night again,” Seahawks coach Pete Carroll said.
 “Russ threw five touchdown passes tonight.
 You can just see that he’s really in command of what we’re doing.”